tgoldenberg/Speak-It/README.md

 # Speak-It  <img src="https://raw.githubusercontent.com/tgoldenberg/Speakit-Static/master/app/assets/images/globe-logo.png" width="48">
-A user-to-user language learning / sharing web application
+An online gamified language-exchange utilizing video conferencing technology, currently with support for English, Spanish, and Mandarin.

 ## Introduction:

 <img src="https://raw.githubusercontent.com/nyc-dragonflies-2015/Speak-It/master/app/assets/images/Read-me-quote.png">

-Speak-It is a video chat application for users who want to directly learn a language with a native speaker.
-Users login with their study language and native language.
-From the menu, a user can send an invitation to another user who natively speaks in the user's study language and wishes to learn the user's native language.
-Once the recipient accepts the invitation, both users are redirected to a webcam where they switch roles as the native speaker and the student.
-Speak-It seeks to simplify language learning and transform it into a more cultural and social experience.
+When you start as a user on SpeakIt, you will select your native language, or language in which you display perfect fluency, and your study language; the language you would like to learn.
+Once you are signed in, either through our Facebook login or by filling out our user registration, you will be able to see logged-in users who are fluent in the language you are studying and wish to learn the language you are fluent in.

+	From your home page, you will have access to a recent user tab and an available user tab.
+By clicking the available tab, you can view all the users online at that moment that you can initiate a conversation with.
+Also note that the SpeakIt website is optimized for translation into Mandarin and Spanish.
 ****

 ## Getting Started:

-To experience our app first hand click on the link: <a href="http://speakit-languageapp.herokuapp.com/">SpeakIt</a>.
+To experience our app first hand click on the link: <a href="https://speakitlanguages.com/">SpeakIt</a>.
 Please give feedback on the overall experience!

 ### Home page and sign up: